-- Analyse gravitational, electric and magnetic fields, and use these to explain the operation of motors and particle accelerators and the orbits of satellites. - Analyse and evaluate an electricity generation and distribution system. - Investigate motion and related energy transformations experimentally, analyse motion using Newton's laws of motion in one and two dimensions, and explain the motion of objects moving at very large speeds using Einstein's theory of special relativity.
+- Investigate motion and related energy transformations experimentally, and analyse motion using Newton's laws of motion in one and two dimensions. - Analyse gravitational, electric and magnetic fields, and apply these to explain the operation of motors and particle accelerators, and the orbits of satellites. - Analyse and evaluate an electricity generation and distribution system.